 Possible complications of hereditary spastic paraplegia include:

-shortening and hardening of the calf muscles – having regular physiotherapy may help prevent this
+- shortening and hardening of the calf muscles – regular physiotherapy may help prevent this

-extreme tiredness (fatigue) – this may be because of the extra effort needed for walking and the symptoms interrupting sleep
+- extreme tiredness (fatigue) – this may be because of the extra effort needed for walking, and symptoms interrupting sleep

-The condition doesn't usually affect life expectancy, and most people are able to lead relatively independent and active lives.
+The condition does not usually affect life expectancy, and most people are able to lead relatively independent and active lives.

 National Congenital Anomaly and Rare Diseases Registration Service

-If you or your child has hereditary spastic paraplegia, your clinical team may pass information about you/your child on to the National Congenital Anomaly and Rare Diseases Registration Service (NCARDRS).
+If you or your child have hereditary spastic paraplegia, your clinical team may pass information about you or your child on to the National Congenital Anomaly and Rare Diseases Registration Service (NCARDRS).